bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 I'll be going with UITesting for this test because I need to touch things inside.

 Wow getting the return.tap was the toughest part.

+## Bug :bug: #3 : - Threads have no containers for messages

+> Issues & Hypotheses

+Pressing send new message made me realize that there is no "Messages" in my firebase threads.
+Something missing either in initializer or encoder maybe?## Bug :bug: #3 : - Threads have no containers for messages